pimutils/khal/README.rst

 information, which information it can handle and wich it can't.

 All datetimes are saved to the local database as UTC Time.
-Datetimes that are already UTC Time, e.g. '19980119T070000Z' are saved as such.
-Datetimes in local time and with a time zone reference that khal can understand (Olson database) are converted to UTC and than saved, e.g. 'TZID=America/New_York:19980119T020000'.
+Datetimes that are already UTC Time, e.g. ``19980119T070000Z`` are saved as such.
+Datetimes in local time and with a time zone reference that khal can understand (Olson database) are converted to UTC and than saved, e.g.
-Floating times, e.g. '19980118T230000' (datetimes which are neither UTC nor have a timezone specified) are treated as if the *default timezone* (specified in khal's config file) was specified.
+``TZID=America/New_York:19980119T020000``.
+Floating times, e.g.
+``19980118T230000`` (datetimes which are neither UTC nor have a timezone specified) are treated as if the *default timezone* (specified in khal's config file) was specified.
 Datetimes with a specified timezone that khal does not understand are treated as if they were floating time.

 khal expects you want *all* start and end dates displayed in *local time* (which can be configured in the config file).

-*VTIMEZONE* components of calendars are totally ignored at the moment, as are daylight saving times, instead it assumes that the TZID of DTSTART and DTEND properties are valid OlsonDB values, e.g. America/New_York (seems to be the default for at least the calendar applications I tend to use).
+``VTIMEZONE`` components of calendars are totally ignored at the moment, as are daylight saving times, instead it assumes that the TZID of DTSTART and DTEND properties are valid OlsonDB values, e.g. America/New_York (seems to be the default for at least the calendar applications I tend to use).